 node has to contain a certain number of points, and adding a node has to reduce

 the error by at least a certain amount.
-The default for the latter, min.dev
+The default for the latter, min.dev, is

 0:01; let's turn it down and see what happens: